-The Application Development and Deployment (AppDev) business segment is focused on generating net new customers for our application development assets.
+The Application Development and Deployment (AppDev) business segment is focused on serving the evolving needs of our substantial developer community, and on generating net new customers for our application development assets.
 Substantially all of the products within the AppDev segment were acquired in connection with our acquisition of Telerik, Inc. in December 2014.
 This business segment has the focus and agility of a start-up, able to react quickly to changes in this rapidly-evolving market.
 Having a team solely focused on this market enables us to rapidly meet the demands of developers who are seeking to increase their productivity and move toward the cloud.